nightcodex7/Countries/README.md

 6. INCITEMENT ON THE INTERNET RE: OUR OLD REPO WILL NOT BE TOLERATED
 7. STUPID FORKING IS NOT TOLERATED.
 IF YOU WANT TO CREATE A FORK IN ORDER TO WORK WITH US, PLEASE CLARIFY IT WITH US BEFOREHAND VIA ISSUE.

-THOSE WHO THINK THEY DON'T HAVE TO OBEY THESE RULES WILL THEN READ SOMETHING ABOUT THEIR STUPID BEHAVIOUR ON GITHUB (OUR BLACKLIST(coming soon)), FACEBOOK, TWITTER, INSTAGRAM AND OUR WP-BLOCK. ;-)
+THOSE WHO THINK THEY DON'T HAVE TO OBEY THESE RULES WILL THEN READ SOMETHING ABOUT THEIR STUPID BEHAVIOUR ON GITHUB (OUR BLACKLIST(coming soon)), FACEBOOK, TWITTER, INSTAGRAM AND OUR WP-BLOCK. ;-) Special greetings here to IPTV-ORG, IPTVMATE, MAGGY (vuplus-support.org) and some insignificant, but whose website with DCMA (blocked by Google) we know!

 # How to use the m3u´s